Stagefright (bug)

+In order to exploit the vulnerability one does not specifically need an MMS message.
+Any other processing of specifically crafted media by the vulnerable component is enough.
+Vulnerable software can include media players/galleries, web browsers, and file managers showing thumbnails.

 History

 The Stagefright bug was discovered by Joshua Drake from the Zimperium security firm, and was publicly announced for the first time on July 27, 2015.
 Prior to the announcement, Drake reported the bug to Google in April 2015, which incorporated a related bugfix into its internal source code repositories two days after the report.
 In July 2015, Evgeny Legerov, a Moscow-based security researcher, announced that he had found at least two similar heap overflow zero-day vulnerabilities in the Stagefright library, claiming at the same time that the library has been already exploited for a while.
 Legerov also confirmed that the vulnerabilities he discovered become unexploitable by applying the patches Drake submitted to Google.

 The public full disclosure of the Stagefright bug, presented by Drake, took place on August 5, 2015 at the Black Hat USA computer security conference, and on August 7, 2015 at the DEF CON 23 hacker convention.
 Following the disclosure, on August 5, 2015, Zimperium publicly released the source code of a proof-of-concept exploit, actual patches for the Stagefright library (although the patches were already publicly available since early May 2015 in the AOSP and other open-source repositories), and an Android application called "Stagefright detector" that tests whether an Android device is vulnerable to the Stagefright bug.